 Do you know how to properly insert foam earplugs?
-It's important to know how to properly insert earplugs to ensure peak performance.
 Most manufacturers have either written instructions or a video tutorial on their website.
 Taking the time to practice the recommended insertion method can make a world of difference in how well your earplugs work.